SoTL Workshop

 July - October: regular 1:1 virtual meetings with your assignment mentor.

-February 2025: Select 1 of 2 virtual sessions to share what progress you have made with your SoTL project.
+February 2026: Select 1 of 2 virtual sessions to share what progress you have made with your SoTL project.

-The Society for the Teaching of Psychology announces the annual STP SoTL Workshop, now with two delivery options.
-Consistent with our Mission Statement and the Statement on Addressing Systemic Racism and Inequity in STP, we encourage applications from colleagues who are from underrepresented groups and have diverse backgrounds and experiences.
+SoTL Workshop on the Scholarship of Teaching and LearningThe Society for the Teaching of Psychology announces the annual STP SoTL Workshop, now with two delivery options.
+Consistent with our Mission Statement and the Statement on Addressing Systemic Racism and Inequity in STP (located in the STP Policies and Procedures Manual), we encourage applications from colleagues who are from underrepresented groups and have diverse backgrounds and experiences.

 SoTL is defined as methodologically rigorous scholarly work conducted to enhance teaching and advance learning, ideally resulting in peer-reviewed products made public.
 We invite applications from faculty and graduate students who would like to accomplish developing and/or writing a Scholarship of Teaching and Learning (SoTL) project.